 - emerging issues and ongoing policy debates in the field of migration and health at European and global levels.

-To take part in the Summer School, accepted applicants must confirm their participation and pay a registration fee of €100.
+To take part in the Summer School, accepted applicants must confirm their participation through an online registration process and pay a registration fee of €100.
 This fee covers the costs of tuition, course materials, field trip, coffee breaks and lunches on all 5 days of the course, as well as 1 evening reception with dinner.

 Participants are responsible for organizing and covering their own travel expenses.
 A travel guide with information on transportation and recommended hotels will be available.